Wouldn't You Like It?: 2004 UK CD reissue

-A 2004 CD reissue on Bell included four bonus tracks: the smash hit "Saturday Night"; which had appeared on Japanese pressings of the original LP; "She'll Be Crying Over You" (originally the B-side of the UK "Give a Little Love" single); and two previously unissued tracks featuring early Roller Nobby Clark on lead vocal: "Wouldn't You Like It?
-(1972 version)" and "I'd Do It Again".
+A 2004 CD reissue on Bell included four bonus tracks: "Saturday Night", which had appeared on Japanese pressings of the original LP; "She'll Be Crying Over You" (originally the B-side of the UK "Give a Little Love" single); and two previously unissued tracks featuring early Roller Nobby Clark on lead vocal: "Wouldn't You Like It?
+(1972 version)" (an entirely different song from 1975's "Wouldn't You Like It?") and "I'd Do It Again".